OpenFibers/OTWebViewResourceHook/README.md

 But how if only some instance of UIWebView need to cache, others not?
 Now you can use this lib, mark requests you want to process a very key.
 Then process requests that only have the very key setted in NSURLProtocol.

+### How does it work?

+Hooked private API `webThreadWebView:resource:willSendRequest:redirectResponse:fromDataSource:`, But should be AppStore-safe.

 ### How to use

 Just: